Provide access to natural daylight

 - Upload annotated computer simulation calculations showing the sDA range of all regularly occupied spaces accessible to all full- and part-time employees and staff of tenant.

-- Check box(es) to certify that the educational materials will be shared with all full- and part-time employees and staff of tenant through the following methods (select all that apply):
+- Check box(es) to certify that the educational materials will be shared upon request with all full- and part-time employees and staff of tenant through the following methods (select all that apply):

 - a digital platform, such as a website, digital application, or display screen in common areas